-Medicare plans from private insurance companies fall into three groups: Medicare Advantage plans, Prescription plans, and Medicare Supplement Insurance.
-This blog is about Medicare Supplement Insurance.
-For people who do not want a Medicare Advantage plan, Medicare Supplement Insurance helps to offset the costs of Original Medicare.** For this reason, Medicare Supplement Insurance is also called Medigap.
+Medicare plans from private insurance companies fall into three groups: Medicare Advantage plans, Stand-alone Prescription plans, and Medicare Supplement Insurance.
+For people who do not want a Medicare Advantage plan, Medicare Supplement Insurance helps to offset the costs of Original Medicare.** Medicare Supplement Insurance is also called Medigap.

 Medigap plans are designated by letter (Plan N, Plan G, Plan K and so on).
 Plan benefits are the same, regardless of where you live in the county.
-Insurance companies compete with each other based on premium costs, customer service, and value-added benefits.
+Insurance companies compete based on premium costs, customer service, and value-added benefits.

-Since Medigap is designed to supplement Original Medicare, there are no provider networks to navigate, as you would with Medicare Advantage.
-You can use these plans for all kinds of medical care.
-Think of Medigap as a passport for routine, emergency and comprehensive care across the United States and its territories.
+Since Medigap is designed to supplement Original Medicare, there are no provider networks to navigate.
+Medicare Supplement Insurance acts as a passport for routine, emergency and comprehensive care across the United States and U.S. territories.
 The only restriction is that your provider (doctor, facility, medical company) must accept Medicare.

 What are the tradeoffs?

-Monthly premiums can cost over $100.00.
-Medicare Supplement plans do not include medications.
+Monthly premiums can be expensive.
 You will need to enroll in a separate prescription plan.
-While some Medigap plans may include value added benefits, such as a dental discount plan, or health club memberships, they do not offer the extensive number of extra benefits built into Medicare Advantage plans.
-Medicare Supplement plans are typically medically underwritten (see below).
+While some Medigap plans offer value added benefits, such as a vision discount plan, or health club memberships, they do not offer the extensive number of extra benefits built into Medicare Advantage plans.
+Finally, Medicare Supplement plans are typically medically underwritten.

 Can I have a Medigap plan and Medicare Advantage plan at the same time?